 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at January 1, 2013 and December 31, 2012.
+There have been no changes in the methodologies used or level designations other than the removal of the guaranteed annuity contract at December 31, 2016 and 2015.